threej-in/cricket_info_bot/README.md

 # cricket_info_bot - Telegram Bot!
-**About :** PHP script for fetching Live cricket data from [cricbuzz](https://cricbuzz.com) website at an interval of 5 minutes.
+**About :** Bot for cricket lovers which provides recent match scores, upcoming match list from every format, 6 months cricket calendar, Players data all inside telegram.
 Language used PHP and Mysqli

 **Launch :** [Click here to launch the bot](https://telegram.me/cricket_info_bot)

 ### What are the features of this bot?
 **Here is the list of Features of @Cricket_info_bot**
-1. Get live matches list.
+1. Get recent matches list & their scorecard.
 2. Get Time Table of upcoming matches from every tournament.
-3. Get the List of recent matches from every tournaments.
-4. Can fetch mini-score, scorecard and points table from above response.

-### Which Library is used for data scrapping?
-I have used [Simple HTML DOM Parser](https://github.com/sunra/php-simple-html-dom-parser) for data scrapping.
+3. Get cricket calendar.
+4. All time IPL stats
+5. Cricket players all time stats

-Version 0.1.0
+Version 2.0

-Intial release date on telegram: **20 Oct 2020**

 ## Join us on telegram [ [@threej_in](https://telegram.me/threej_in) ] to receive the update regarding this bot.